wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-05-16_SDWAN_PythonRequests_Part1.md

    print(response)
 ```
 ### Get device controllers
-With authentication out of the way, we can now focus on retrieving some data.
-In the next script, we will retrieve a list of device controllers from our SD-WAN setup.
+In this example, we will retrieve a list of device controllers from our SD-WAN setup.
 Code is pretty easy.

 We will first call the login function that we created above.
 Therefore we added the line `from authenticate import login` at the top of the script.
 Next, we will specify the correct endpoint, e.g. the API call we want to use is `/dataservice/system/device/controllers`.
 What rests is simply parsing the response.
 If you follow along you will note that the response contains a list of devices, so in the script we just loop through the list of devices and we print the required information (in our case the device type and its IP address).